Disclosure and Agreement for Certificates of Deposit

 L. Your Indemnification Obligations and Limitations on Our Liability

-You agree to indemnify and hold us, our officers, employees and agents harmless from any and all losses, or claims of any kind arising in connection with the deposit services provided by us to you under this Agreement, except those losses, claims, and expenses (including attorney’s reasonable fees and costs) arising out of our gross negligence or willful misconduct.
-You further indemnify and hold us, our officers, employees and agents harmless from any and all losses or claims of any kind arising out of actions we take or omit in good faith in reliance upon instructions from you.
+You agree to indemnify and hold us, our officers, employees and agents harmless from any and all losses, claims or expenses (including reasonable attorneys’ fees and costs) of any kind arising in connection with the deposit services provided by us to you under this Agreement, except those losses, claims, and expenses arising out of our gross negligence or willful misconduct.
+You further agree to indemnify and hold us, our officers, employees and agents harmless from any and all losses, claims or expenses (including reasonable attorneys’ fees and costs) of any kind arising out of actions we take or omit in good faith in reliance upon instructions from you.
 You also agree to hold us harmless for failing to act on your instructions when we reasonably believe such instructions would cause us to be exposed to civil or criminal liability.

 You agree that if we do not properly complete a transaction according to this Agreement, we will not be liable if circumstances beyond our control prevented the transaction.
 We are not responsible or liable for any other entity’s (not under our direct control) acts or omissions including, without limitation, any Federal Reserve Bank or transmission or communication facility.
 EVEN IF LIABILITY IS ESTABLISHED FOR ACTUAL DAMAGES, IN NO EVENT WILL YOU OR WE BE LIABLE TO THE OTHER FOR SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES ARISING OUT OF OR IN CONNECTION WITH THE FURNISHING, PERFORMANCE OR USE OF THE SERVICES PROVIDED UNDER THIS AGREEMENT, REGARDLESS OF WHETHER YOU OR WE MAY HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES UNLESS REQUIRED BY APPLICABLE LAW.
 The limitations and exclusions in this paragraph shall apply to all claims of every kind, nature and description whether arising from breach of contract, breach of warranty, gross negligence or other tort, and will survive the termination of this Agreement and all of your business with us.